silnrsi/font-nokyung/documentation/source/resources.md

 ## Rendering and application support

-Some applications might disable kerning by default.
+Some applications might disable kerning by default, or only kern some of the pairs of characters

+- LibreOffice Writer does kerning between two New Tai Lue characters, or a New Tai Lue character and a Latin punctuation character (but only if that Latin punctuation character) is outside of the Latin 1 character set.
+- Microsoft Word only kerns between two New Tai Lue characters.

 ## Web fonts